 In practical terms, teams will have access to an office within an office, their own pod within a wider workplace environment and which is configurable to meet their own requirements.
 We’d envisage touchdown spaces, collaborative spaces, meeting rooms and pods but with team members also having access to shared breakout and larger bookable, meeting spaces.

 A key driver here is in the short term to create small work pods for Covid related reasons, but also to maximise productivity and to foster a renewed sense of community following 12+ months of almost solitary home working.

 Sustainability and how our individual actions and behaviours collectively impact our planet and environment is now far better understood and prevalent in mainstream discussion with major efforts and campaigns underway to impact positive change.
 The workplace is no different and today, employers need to reflect their employee’s desire to be more sustainable and to align with their ethical/moral values – the vast majority of people don’t want to work for a company deemed to be unethical or that has a negative environmental impact.

 Organisations are working to reduce their carbon footprints and as part of this, seek to design and build more sustainable workplaces.
 There are numerous considerations when creating a workplace with sustainability in mind.
 Most obviously, the selection of materials and sourcing of products to ensure only materials, furniture and fixtures with acceptable sustainable attributes are chosen.
 Designers need to work with clients to discern the circularity of materials used to manufacture everything from chairs and desks to meeting tables and artwork, and also the origin of the products with local UK products of course decreasing any environmental impact from transportation and delivery.

-There are a variety of sustainable accreditations which companies can choose to work towards when designing and fitting out a new space including SKA, BREEAM or LEED which provide a detailed framework which is designed to assess the sustainability of a space or building, and from an office design perspective are excellent to ensure all bases are covered.
+There are a variety of sustainable accreditations which companies can choose to work towards when designing and fitting out a new space including SKA, BREEAM or LEED which provide a detailed framework that is designed to assess the sustainability of a space or building, and from an office, design perspective is excellent to ensure all bases are covered.